K01-Arnav/K01-Arnav/README.md

-- 👋 Hello people, My name is Arnav Katyayan.
-- 🌱 I am currently completeing my graduation in Electronics and ELectrical Engineering.
+Greetings Community,
-- 👀 My major area of interest lies in Data Science and Information Security.
+I am an Engineer under construction working with Data Science and Information Security.
-- 💞️ To be more secific, I work with Data Analysis and Visualization tools and techniques.
-I have also worked in the field of ML and DL models and algorithms.
-      I have a brief working experience in the field of Cyber and Data Security as well.
+I am passionate about working with data, cause it makes feel like I am a detective - A Data Detective.
+I have really bad sense for color choices but really good analytical skills.
-      I hope to collaborate on these fields of work..
+I hope to work and collaborate with the most wonderful minds of this community.
-- ✌Peace
+Peace 🕊️